 - acid reflux

-- aggravates ulcers, if you’re already have one.
+- aggravates ulcers if you already have one.

-While some of these body discomforts have all been said to be temporary, it could become severe too.
-In some case, it can also require strict medical procedures to rectify them.
+While some of these body discomforts have all been said to be temporary, it could become severe.
+In some cases, it can also require strict medical procedures to rectify them.

 What does the law say about Caffeine intake by athletes?

-As per the IOC (International Olympic Committee), athletes must limit their intake up to 12 micro grams caffeine per milliliters urine.
+As per the IOC (International Olympic Committee), athletes must limit their intake to 12 micrograms of caffeine per milliliters urine.
 These limits allow athletes to consume healthy amounts before a competition.